 - 6.1.
 This year has been a period of change and there have been ongoing financial pressures.
 Despite this challenging environment, there have been significant achievements and continuing improvement in the Council's overall governance arrangements as described in section 3.
 Where we have identified areas for further improvement we will take the necessary action to implement changes that will further develop our governance framework. - 6.2.
-In 2016-17 we reported that an internal audit review of the Council's compliance with the requirements under the Local Government Transparency Code 2015 for the publication of data, which the code mandates 'must be published' has given limited assurance that the Council was compliant. - 6.3.
-As of December 2017, the Council believes is it now largely compliant with the transparency code 2015 although the results of the follow up audit will confirm this in due course. - 6.4.
-The Council's legal services team reported proposals to Council in summer 2017 regarding revised arrangements the Council needed to put into place to meet its obligations as a sole trustee of a number of charitable trusts and as shareholder of a wholly owned company.
-As a result, the Executive Trustee and Shareholder sub-Committee was established and is now responsible for making decisions where the Council is acting as sole trustee or shareholder. - 6.5.
-The Council has an ambitious programme of major projects.
-We have introduced programme management software, which is used to monitor progress for both the major projects, the Corporate Plan as well as service projects.
-There are regular reports to the Corporate Management Team and the Major Projects Board. - 6.6.
-As reported in Section 4, the Council is now making significant progress on data quality, following the limited assurance found during an audit in 2016-17.
-The Council is making significant progress against the implementation of General Data Protection Regulations (GDPR).
-The progress against GDPR is monitored by the officer Corporate Governance Group and the Corporate Governance and Standards Committee. - 6.7.
 The Openness of Local Government Bodies Regulations, adopted in August 2014, and The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 place a requirement on Councils to publish on its website and make available to the public for inspection, reports on certain decisions taken under authority delegated to Officers or Councillors.
-During 2017-18 the Council introduced reporting such decisions on its website through ModernGov.
+Since 2017-18 the Council introduced reporting such decisions on its website through ModernGov.
 However, a summary of the decisions is not currently reported to a committee of the Council.

-Governance Issues arising in 2017-18
+Progress on Governance Issues reported in the 2017-18 Annual Governance Statement:

-6.8.
-The significant governance issues arising in 2017-18 are listed in the table below:
+6.3.
+The significant governance issues arising in 2017-18 and progress made against them are shown in table below: